 These questions help you determine where the general, task and accent lighting in the room should be.
-For more on how to use these various types of lighting in a plan, read our previous blog on lighting plans here.
 With this information in hand, make a list or a rough draft of where you want your various lamps and lights to be.

 Making your plan